edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-12-20-learning-research-2017.md

 ## 7. There are no shortcuts to success

 Behavioral neuroscience that offers insight into how people make decisions at work can also point out where unethical behavior originates in a company.
-Recent research from Penn State found that middle management played a [key role in setting the bar for ethics](http://news.psu.edu/story/485920/2017/10/05/research/middle-managers-may-turn-unethical-behavior-face-unrealisticm){:target="_blank"} in their companies.
+Research from Penn State found that middle management played a [key role in setting the bar for ethics](http://news.psu.edu/story/485920/2017/10/05/research/middle-managers-may-turn-unethical-behavior-face-unrealisticm){:target="_blank"} in their companies.

 When it comes to reaching sales targets and other goals set by upper management, many in the middle of the ladder made moves to preserve their jobs, says Linda Treviño, distinguished professor of organizational behavior and ethics, Smeal College of Business, Penn State: